MaisieDeGraaf/deep-learning-challenge/README.md

 - Adjustments made to the neurons in the layers in order to achieve better results.

-- Removal of EIN and Status to remove noise.
+- Removal of EIN to remove noise.

 ### Summary

-In summary, the optimized deep learning model achieved an accuracy of 78.17% in predicting whether applicants would be successful in receiving funding from Alphabet Soup.
+In summary, the optimized deep learning model achieved an accuracy of 78.25% in predicting whether applicants would be successful in receiving funding from Alphabet Soup.
 Using ReLU with two hidden layers, removing noise, and binning Classification, Name, and Application Types help the model perform more efficiently.
 More work can be done to train the model in order to achieve a higher optimization and accuracy rate, including testing of different models, or the introduction of more data.